Karuncj/Mern/README.md

-# Mobile App for e-shop
+# Mobile App for e-shop using MERN technology.